 Successful completion of Astronomy 1 & 2 will earn 4 credits from Westchester Community College.
 The final grade for the year-long course will be determined by the average of the two semester grades.

-Chemistry Credit Length Prerequisites
+Chemistry Credit Weight Length Prerequisites

-1 Full Year Living Environment and
+Honors 1.5 1.1 Full Year Living

-Earth Science
+Environment

+Honors or Living

+Environment with

+Teacher

+Recommendation